The beginner's guide to e-commerce KPIs

 E-commerce needs its own set of KPIs.
 Even traditional retailers with an online arm should track separate metrics for the store.

-The principle stays the same: Measure what proves success, track it consistently, and use a dashboard to keep your team aligned.
+The principle stays the same: measure what proves success, track it consistently, and keep your numbers in one place so you're not waiting for someone to pull a report or figuring it out from scratch every time.
 Start with a shortlist of KPIs, then expand as your store evolves.

 Get more inspiration in the KPI Examples Library.